rootsid/SidCoin/README.md

  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
- - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the SidCoin client sofware, see http://www.sidcoin.org.
+For more information, as well as an immediately useable, binary version of the SidCoin client sofware, see http://www.sidcoin.org. //coming soon

 License
 -------